 - Facebook is good for generating demand through discovery.

-- Facebook’s ad lifecycle is a little different: Ad Creation, Testing, Tweaking and Tuning, Repeat.
+- Facebook’s ad lifecycle is a little different: Ad Creation, Testing, Tweaking and Tuning, then Repeat.
 You will be constantly changing the design of your ad and even changing audiences until you reach your desired outcome.

 How Do You Use Laser Focused Ad Targeting?